-Chinese people have been drinking tea for thousands of years and it’s generally believed drinking tea is a very healthy way of living.
-Recent medical research has shown drinking tea regularly can help people lower LDL Cholesterol (also known as bad cholesterol), reduce the risks of getting a cardio disease, cancer, and strokes, prevent diabetes, improve your metabolism and immune system.
-It can also reduce chances of getting Alzheimer's so based on research tea is a great thing to drink.
+Many cultures, including Chinese people, have been drinking tea for thousands of years.
+It’s generally believed drinking tea is a very healthy way of living.
+Some medical research has shown drinking tea regularly can help people lower LDL cholesterol (also known as bad cholesterol), reduce the risks of getting a cardio disease, cancer, and strokes, prevent diabetes, improve your metabolism and immune system.
+It can also reduce the chances of getting Alzheimer's so based on research tea is a great thing to drink.

-Dr. John Weisburger suggested that no matter what kind of tea, whether it be green or black tea, all come from the same plant called Camellia Sinensis.
-The real difference between black and green tea is due to the way they are made.
+No matter what kind of tea you are drinking, whether it be green or black tea, all come from the same plant called Camellia Sinensis.
+The real difference between black and green tea (and any other tea) is from the way they are made.
 Black tea is made from fermentation while green tea doesn’t pass through this process.
-During fermentation, many of the natural benefits from the tea can be reduced or damaged due to the fermentation process.
+During fermentation, many of the natural benefits from the tea can be reduced or damaged.
+This is due to the fermentation process.